opener-project/ned/README.md

 ### 6. EHU-ned USAGE

 The ehu-ned-1.0.jar requires a KAF document containing <entities> elements as standard input and provides Named Entity Disambiguation as standard output.
 It also requires the port number as argument.
-The language is automatically identified from the KAF lang attribute.
 The port numbers assigned to each language are the following:

     - de: 2010
     - en: 2020